nikita-volkov/nikita-volkov.github.io/_posts/2014-06-26-profiling-cabal-projects.md

 * `hp2ps -e8in -c my-project-profiling.hp` converts the generated "my-project-profiling.hp" into a postscript graph.

 Obviously you have to replace "my-project-profiling" with whatever the name you've specified in your cabal configuration.

+After running, you'll get all the reports generated.
+All that will be left to do is to analyse them.
+You can find plenty of tutorials on analysing the data throughout the web.

+Happy profiling!